 Joseph Rothgeb, BS, RDMS, RVT

-Joe's sonography career has included working at some of the top teaching medical facilities in the country.
-He started his career at The Johns Hopkins Hospital in Baltimore, has also worked at the University of Iowa Hospitals and Clinics and currently works part time at Barnes Jewish Hospital in St. Louis.
+Joe’s sonography career has included working at some of the top teaching medical facilities in the country.
+He started his career at The Johns Hopkins Hospital in Baltimore.
+During his time at Johns Hopkins he gained valuable experience working as a sonographer in abdominal, vascular, neurosonography, performing sonography in the operating room and ob/gyn.
+In the area of obstetrics sonography, Joe gained experience in scanning the patient that was considered high risk and assisted with many invasive procedures such as PUBS, CVS and IVF patients.
+While at Johns Hopkins, Joe was also involved with teaching sonography students in the clinical area and also teaching the sonography physics class for the students.
+He was also involved in several research projects.
+Joe also worked at the University of Iowa Hospitals and Clinics where he was the chief sonographer.
+Currently Joe works part time at Barnes Jewish Hospital in St. Louis.
 For three years he was program director for the diagnostic medical sonography program at Baptist Memorial Hospital (BMH) (currently called Baptist Memorial College of Health Sciences) where he guided the program through initial accreditation from CAAHEP.
 While at BMH, Joe was one of a ten member college development committee who were the Educational Founders for Baptist Memorial College of Health Sciences.

 Joe received received his sonography education at Baptist Memorial Hospital in Memphis, TN where he was part of the first formal class to graduate from BMH.
 He obtained his BS degree from the University of St. Francis in Joliet, IL.